Psykotikism/Mutant_Tanks/INFORMATION.md

 	"Tank 1"
 	{
 		// The Super Tank shakes the survivors' screens.
-		// "Ability Enabled" - When a survivor is within range of the Tank, the survivor's screen is shaken.
+		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor's screen is shaken.
 		// - "Shake Range"
 		// - "Shake Range Chance"
-		// "Shake Hit" - When a survivor is hit by a Tank's claw or rock, the survivor's screen is shaken.
+		// "Shake Hit" - When a survivor is hit by the Super Tank's claw or rock, the survivor's screen is shaken.
 		// - "Shake Chance"
 		// - "Shake Hit Mode"
 		// Requires "st_shake.smx" to be installed.